What is a Good SAT Score?

 Improving Your SAT Score

 If you are looking for various ways to increase your SAT score, check out some of the tips listed below.
-One surefire way to increase your score is by utilizing a prep course.
+One surefire way to increase your score is by using practice exams.

 Become Familiar With the SAT